nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * If you are setting up, please take a look at our [Quick Start guide](#quick-start).
 * If you are unsure of how to use PetCode, the [Command Summary](#command-summary) table is a good starting point.
 * If you are a developer and want to help out, please take a look at the [Developer Guide](DeveloperGuide.md).
+* For quick navigation in this guide, click the hyperlink at the end of each command to go back to the table of contents, and navigate to other sections of this guide from there.

 ## Table of Contents
 - **[Introducing PetCode](#introducing-petcode)**